qiantanjingtao/SocketUnderLinux/README.md

 # SocketUnderLinux
-create a simple server and client through socket function on Linux
+create a simple server and client through socket functions on Linux